10 Insights from Retail Design Expo 2017

 8. If experiments work, use them for real.

 Retailers need to take the next step and act upon learnings from their pilots/test/prototype formats.
-The one-off experiential moments of pop-up and concept stores need to be translated into business-as-usual retail.
+The one-off experiential moments of pop-up and concept stores need to identify experiential retail trends and translate these concepts into business-as-usual retail.

 9. New brand partnerships and ventures.